swarmfund/swarm-js-sdk/README.md

 It provides:
 - a networking layer API for Horizon endpoints.
-- facilities for building and signing transactions, for communicating with a Stellar Horizon instance, and for submitting transactions or querying network history.
+- facilities for building and signing transactions, for communicating with the Horizon instance, and for submitting transactions or querying network history.

 > **Warning!** Node version of `js-base` (`js-sdk` dependency) package is using [`ed25519`](https://www.npmjs.com/package/ed25519) package, a native implementation of [Ed25519](https://ed25519.cr.yp.to/) in Node.js, as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies).
 This means that if for any reason installation of this package fails, `js-base` (and `js-sdk`) will fallback to the much slower implementation contained in [`tweetnacl`](https://www.npmjs.com/package/tweetnacl).